 The data kept streaming in, and after a few decades, guided imagery went from being a cassette-tape a few cranky, demanding patients insisted on bringing with them to chemotherapy sessions, to becoming a legitimate adjunctive (connected) tool for treatment that pharma gave out alongside their anti-emetics.

 In 2008 there was a notable uptick in research, involving state-of-the-art blood assays and brain scans.
 Several exciting studies were published, showing that guided imagery could indeed produce changes in immune activity on the cellular level.
 (So did hypnosis and meditation).

 Hospitals tripled their adoption rates of guided imagery (also massage therapy, meditation, and Healing Touch or Reiki) between 2000 & 2010, and the American Cancer Society began describing imagery as a useful adjunct to help cancer patients cope.

 Guided Imagery /Visualisation as a Complementary Therapy

-Images aren’t necessarily limited to visual but can be sounds, tastes, smells or a combination of sensations.
+Images aren’t necessarily limited to visuals but can be sounds, tastes, smells, or a combination of sensations.
 A certain smell, for example, may invoke either pleasant or bad memories in you.
 Similarly, going to a place where you had a bad accident may instantly invoke visions of the accident and initiate flight or fight response.

 Think, for example, of holding a fresh, juicy lemon in your hand.
 Perhaps you can feel its texture or see the vividness of its yellow skin.